San Francisco Volcano, Catamarca, Argentina

 - Sleeping bag and individual technical equipment

-- Expenses incurred by early abandonment of the program or evacuation
+- Expenses incurred due to early withdrawal from the program or evacuation

 The Border | San Francisco Volcano, Catamarca

-✓ 8-day expedition guided by high mountain experts ✓ Acclimatization hikes on volcanoes over 5,000 m ✓ Remote camps, mountain hotel and inn accommodation in Fiambala ✓ Access to natural hot springs
+✓ 8-day expedition guided by high-altitude experts ✓ Acclimatization hikes on volcanoes over 5,000 m ✓ Remote camps, mountain hotel accommodation and inn in Fiambala ✓ Access to natural hot springs

 ✓ Small group and close support before and throughout the trip